How to shop around for an annuity

 - Details of the value of your pension pot

-- An indication of the retirement income your pot would generate if you bought an annuity with it
+- An indication of the retirement income your pot would generate if you bought a basic lifetime annuity with it

 Check whether your agreement with your provider includes a guaranteed annuity rate (GAR).
 These can be very valuable as they can offer much better rates than those generally available.
 A GAR may come with restrictions, but can lead to a significant boost to your retirement income.